lupyuen/lupyuen.github.io/src/tcc.md

 1. And __NuttX Emulator__ runs our ELF Executable inside the Web Browser

+Learning NuttX becomes so cool!
 This is how we made it happen...

 [(Watch the __Demo on YouTube__)](https://youtu.be/DJMDYq52Iv8)